comicfans/comicfans.github.io/_posts/2026-02-09-journal-on-camera-latency-measure.md

 Original script always give exactly 1 interval delta on my setup, is also useful.
 It prove that before camera capture next frame, the exactly previous frame already being captured and shown on display, no frames pending in any queue, our capture+display logic is fast enough.
 Otherwise it will mark a none-previous frame by next timestamp, then two timestamps in one image must have delta > interval , not exactly equals to 1 interval.

-Inspired by that script, we should decouple the startup timestamp mark frequency from camera frequency, also refresh it as fast as possible.
+Inspired by that script, we should decouple the start timestamp mark display frequency from camera frequency, also refresh it as fast as possible.
 My monitor worked at 165HZ, much higher than webcam (30), should be good enough for this task.

 First Try: Using console text print, it works like this: